Skip to content

 2. The TLS SNI extension.
 Server Name Indication (SNI) is the domain label your browser announces during the TLS handshake.
 Historically it has been sent in the clear, even when the rest of the connection is encrypted.

-The fix for SNI is Encrypted Client Hello (ECH), a TLS 1.3 extension that finally encrypts SNI.
-ECH is supported by Chrome, Firefox, and Safari as of 2024-2025, and by Cloudflare-fronted sites by default.
+The fix for SNI is Encrypted Client Hello (ECH), a TLS extension standardized in 2026 as RFC 9849 that finally encrypts SNI.
+Chrome and Firefox have been rolling out ECH support by default since 2023.
+Safari has shipped the underlying plumbing but, as of mid-2026, only uses it opportunistically and has no user-facing toggle, so it lags the other two.
+Cloudflare enables ECH by default for sites on its network.
 Adoption beyond Cloudflare's edge is partial.
 Once ECH and encrypted DNS work together on a connection, an ISP genuinely cannot tell which site you visited behind a shared edge.
 This is meaningfully stronger than encrypted DNS alone, and worth turning on in browser settings even before the rest of the web finishes the migration.

 The capabilities matrix: